lukas-ruettgers/difflogic-iwp/reproduce.md

 | Thermometer encoding with 15 thresolds | `15-thresholds` |
 | Thermometer encoding with 23 thresolds | `23-thresholds` |
 | Thermometer encoding with 31 thresolds | `31-thresholds` |

+# 📊 Reproduce figures
+The scripts that were used to generate the figures in our paper are located in the folder `analysis`. analysis/
+│
+├── performance_depth.py           # Compare performance metrics (accuracy, runtime...)
+│
+├── analyze_individual.py          # Track the gate output distribution across logic layers │
+├── gradient_stability.py          # Track the gradient norm across logic layers │
+├── distribution_histograms.py     # Sample empirical distributions from weight initializations

+Each file provides examples how to specify which run to fetch the measurements from and how to display them.